Our impact 2025

 Evidencing the need for change

-The Youth Sport Trust Research and Insight team are at the forefront of evidencing the societal impact of PE, sport and play alongside shaping evidence-based approaches to creating systemic change so that all young people can access the life-changing benefits.
+The Youth Sport Trust’s Research and Insight team are at the forefront of evidencing the societal impact of PE, sport and play so that all young people can access its life-changing benefits.
+In addition to directing and sharing new research, we work with partners across the sector to source, translate and magnify the research of others to drive systemic change.

 Working to influence government